 The units of each Fund will be a qualified investment for Registered Plans at any time that the Fund qualifies or is deemed to qualify as a mutual fund trust under the Tax Act.
-The Manager anticipates that each Fund will qualify as a mutual fund trust at all material times.
+The Manager anticipates that each Fund will qualify or be deemed to qualify as a mutual fund trust at all material times.